0xPolygon/polygon-docs/docs/pos/architecture/heimdall/staking.md

 ### `MsgStakeUpdate`

-`MsgStakeUpdate` handles the stake update when a validator the re-stakes or new delegation comes in.
-In either case, the new `StakeUpdate` event is emitted.
+`MsgStakeUpdate` handles the stake update when a validator re-stakes, or a new delegation comes in.
+The new `StakeUpdate` event is emitted in both cases.

 ```jsx
 /**